Primate Conservation

 - Learn about the rehabilitation process and how it applies to a variety of small animals

-- Play a part in individual animals release strategies
+- Play a part in individual animal release strategies

-- Monitor released animals (on foot, by vehicle and on horseback)
+- Monitor released animals and the local primate population (on foot, by vehicle and on horseback)

 - Join the veterinary team when rescue work is carried out (subject to location and conditions)